danrhjones/cypressSkeleton/README.md

 a html report is generated, called `cucumber_report.hmtml`, and placed in the root of the project

-## ESLint
+## ESLint & Gherkin lint

 There is a pre-commit hook configured when using git on the command line.

-The hook runs ESLint for all uncommited files
+The hook runs ESLint and gherkin lint for all uncommitted files

 This will not work if Intellij's built in VCS tool is used.